zaidsx/Microsoft-xdr-kql-and-Seccopilot-prompts/README.md

 Hunting queries
 Detection patterns
 MITRE‑mapped examples
-Investigation shortcuts I found useful in the field
+Investigation shortcuts proven useful in real environments

 🔹 Security Copilot Promptbooks
-Easy‑to‑reuse prompt structures to help you:
+Easy‑to‑reuse prompt structures designed to help:

 Speed up investigations
-Guide Copilot step‑by‑step
+Guide Security Copilot step‑by‑step
 Standardize SOC workflows
 Make threat analysis smoother and more consistent

-We built these based on real customer scenarios — feel free to take them, modify them, and make them your own.
+These promptbooks are based on real customer scenarios and are intended to be reused, modified, and adapted as needed.
 🧠 Goals of This Project

-Make practical, real‑world KQL examples accessible to everyone Share Security Copilot prompts that actually work in day‑to‑day investigations Help security teams detect and respond faster Encourage collaboration, learning, and community growth
+Make practical, real‑world KQL examples accessible to everyone Share Security Copilot prompts that work in day‑to‑day investigations Help security teams detect and respond faster Encourage collaboration, learning, and community growth